LibreCodeCoop/nextcloud-docker/README.md

 Change the [Dockerfile](/.docker/app/Dockerfile#L1) in line 1 and put your prefered version of NextCloud.

-> I suggest to fork this project, change the Dockerfile and make a pull request to me for other people benefit from this change.

 Build the images, down the containers and get up again:

 ```bash